monstercat/fe-dev-test/README.md

-# fe-dev-test
+# Monstercat - FrontEnd Developer Test
-This repository stores files for testing candidates for FrontEnd Developer roles
+This repository stores files for the FrontEnd Developer test.

+Here you'll find image files, as well as the layout file for the Pokémon Take Home Accessment.